Ronald Koeman: Netherlands

-On 6 February 2018, Koeman was appointed manager of the Netherlands national team on a four-and-half-year contract up to and including the 2022 FIFA World Cup.
+On 6 February 2018, Koeman was appointed manager of the Netherlands national team on a four-and-a-half-year contract up to and including the 2022 FIFA World Cup.
 He replaced Dick Advocaat who resigned after failing to guide the Netherlands to the 2018 FIFA World Cup.

 On 9 June 2019, the Netherlands finished runners-up in the 2018–19 UEFA Nations League after a 0–1 defeat against Portugal in the final.

 On 19 August 2020, Koeman left the national team to become manager of Barcelona.
 Under his management, Netherlands qualified for a final tournament, UEFA Euro 2020, for the first time since the 2014 FIFA World Cup after missing out on the UEFA Euro 2016 and the 2018 FIFA World Cup.

 Barcelona

 On 19 August 2020, Koeman was announced as the new manager of Barcelona, on a two-year contract until 30 June 2022.
 He took over after Quique Setién had been dismissed from the post following a disastrous 8–2 defeat to Bayern Munich in the quarter final of the 2019–20 UEFA Champions League.
 In his first competitive game in charge, Barcelona beat Villarreal 4–0 at the Camp Nou in La Liga.
 On 17 October, Koeman suffered his first loss as Barcelona manager after a 1–0 away defeat against Getafe.
 On 24 October, he lost the first Clásico of the season to arch rivals Real Madrid by a 3–1 scoreline.
-That defeat was followed by a 1–1 draw against Alavés, which resulted in Barcelona equalling their worst tally after the first six games in La Liga (8 points, as few as in 2002–03 season).
+That defeat was followed by a 1–1 draw against Alavés, which resulted in Barcelona equalling their worst tally after the first six games in La Liga (eight points, as few as in the 2002–03 season).
+In the following weeks, several disappointing occurred and with yet another loss against Atletico Madrid, Barcelona ended up with their worst league start since 1992, having won only 11 points in the first 8 La Liga matches.